powellchristoph/zk_cleanup/README.md

 # zk_cleanup

-[Taskflow](https://wiki.openstack.org/wiki/TaskFlow) can be configured to use [Zookeeper](https://zookeeper.apache.org/) as a persistence backend but currently lacks any method of purging or aging out any entries it creates.
+[Taskflow](https://wiki.openstack.org/wiki/TaskFlow) can be configured to use [Zookeeper](https://zookeeper.apache.org/) as a persistence backend but currently lacks any method of purging or ttl'ing the entries it creates.
 This can lead to continually growing Zookeeper snapshots and extreme memory usage.
 This script will simply delete any older znodes under Taskflow's path.

 ```
 usage: zk_cleanup.py [-h] [--dry-run] [--age AGE] [--server SERVER]